*Updated for 2026 entry onwards

 If you want to go to university but you don’t have the relevant qualifications, then studying an online course could be the answer.

-Stonebridge Associated Colleges offers a wide range of qualifications from A Levels to Access to Higher Education Diplomas, all of which will help you progress to university level study.
+Stonebridge Associated Colleges offers a wide range of qualifications including Access to Higher Education Diplomas, which will help you progress to university level study.

 Online courses give you the flexibility to study around your existing commitments.
 Which means you don’t need to choose between learning or working.